 Navigate to Items

-Go to Accounting > Inventory (or just Inventory) and click New Item.
+Go to Inventory and click New Item.

 Select the Item Type